Summary Plan Description

 - The right to sue due to a breach of fiduciary duty

-In addition to informing employees on this important information, SPDs are also used to protect employers from potential legal action.
-For this purpose, the document should be reviewed by an attorney with SPD legal expertise.
+Aside from providing employees with important information, a summary plan description also helps protect employers from potential legal issues.
+For this purpose, the summary plan document should be reviewed by an attorney with SPD legal expertise.

 Are Employers Required to Provide Summary Plan Descriptions?

-Yes, employers are required by law to provide summary plan descriptions, regardless of the number of employees or plan participants.
+Yes, employers are required by law to provide summary plan descriptions for health and retirement benefits, regardless of the number of employees they have or plan participants in a program.
 However, there are some exceptions.
-Generally, SPDs are not required for plans that are established or maintained:
+SPDS are typically not required for plans that are provided or managed by:

 - Outside the U.S. for the “benefit of nonresident aliens or unfunded excess benefit plans”

-The employer alone is responsible for preparing, filing, and distributing SPDs.
-It is not the insurance company’s responsibility, nor does a Certificate of Insurance count as a summary plan description (a common misconception).
+Employers are solely responsible for preparing, filing and distributing summary plan descriptions.
+This duty does not fall on the insurance company, nor does a Certificate of Insurance count as an SPD, which is a common misconception.

-If an employer fails to provide, free of charge, a summary plan description to its employees who are participating in a covered retirement or health benefits plan, they may be issued costly fines.
+If an employer fails to provide a summary plan description free of charge to employees participating in a covered retirement or health benefits plan, they may face costly fines.

 What Does a Summary Plan Description Look Like?

-A summary plan description should look professional, as it’s a legal document from an employer to its employees.
+A summary plan description should look professional, as it is a legal document from an employer to its employees.
+First, include important details such as:

 Here are a few guidelines to follow when writing up a summary plan description:

-- Understand the federal and state laws and their impacts on the employer/employee.
+- Understand the federal and state laws and how they impact both employer and employee.
+For more information on this, contact the US Department of Labor.

 - Evaluate the plan’s financial impact.